huaxuyu/masscubedocs/content/docs/quickstart.md

 There are three components for a project:

 1. `data` folder: a file folder containing all raw LC-MS data in .mzML or .mzXML format.
 It's **mandatory**.
 2. `sample_table.csv` file: a csv file to claim the name of samples and their groups including biological groups, quality control samples, or blank samples.
-An example is [here]().
+A template is [here]().
 It's **mandatory**.
 3. `parameters.csv` file: a csv file to set parameters for the workflow.
-An example is [here]().
+A template is [here]().
 It's **optional**.
-If not provided, the [default parameters]() will be applied, yet MS/MS annotation will not be performed since the library directory is not provided.
-See [Parameters]() for more details.
+If not provided, the [default parameters](../docs/parameter) will be applied, yet MS/MS annotation will not be performed since the library directory is not provided.

+More about the data preparation:

 {{< cards >}}
   {{< card link="../data_preparation" title="Data Preparation" icon="play">}}